Chart Color Schemes

 The educational profile of Broadbeach Waters exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 28.8% currently enrolled in formal education.
-This includes 8.2% in secondary education, 8.1% in primary education, and 5.6% pursuing tertiary education.
+Educational participation is high, with 28.8% of residents currently enrolled in formal education, including 8.2% in secondary education, 8.1% in primary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education